...

 Requirements

-To make this transition viable, they needed a control system that could seamlessly integrate tidal power with existing diesel and battery infrastructure.
+To make this viable there was need for a standardised smart grid solution that could seamlessly integrate tidal generators with existing diesel, PV, wind and battery infrastructure.

-The system had to be flexible, scalable, and capable of managing variable renewable inputs while ensuring consistent, stable electricity supply to the community.
+The solution had to be flexible, scalable, and capable of managing variable renewable inputs while ensuring consistent, stable electricity supply to the community.

 Solutions

-The controller acted as a common interface, balancing tidal generation with diesel backup and storage resources.
+The controller acted as a common interface, balancing tidal generation with diesel backup, battery storage and other renewable resources.
 Designed as a modular platform, it allowed configuration changes without extensive hardware redesign.

 The solution provided advanced functionality, including battery state-of-charge monitoring, peak shaving, and blackout warnings - ensuring reliable operation under varying conditions while enabling smooth incorporation of renewable energy.